 What is a GIS?

 A Geographic Information System (GIS) is a set of mapping software tools and workflows that helps people make visual decisions.
-The GIS industry has continued to grow according to the Department of Labor with an annual growth rate of 19%.
-As GIS becomes increasingly crucial for everyday life to people all around the globe, GIS analyst are tasked with rearranging huge amounts of data and presenting it to different industries.
-GIS analyst salaries are on the rise since their roles in data analytics and web serving are pivotal to their organizations.
+The GIS industry has continued to grow with an annual growth rate of 19%, according to the Department of Labor.
+As GIS becomes increasingly crucial for everyday life to people all around the globe, GIS analysts are tasked with rearranging increasing amounts of data and presenting it to all types of industries.
+GIS analyst salaries are on the rise as well, since their roles in data analytics and web serving are pivotal to their employers.

 A day in the life of a GIS analyst

-GIS analysts have a variety of tasks every day.
+GIS analysts have a variety of tasks each day.
 Going out into the field and collecting descriptive attributes for different locations is often the first step in a GIS workflow.
-As they compile large amounts of GIS data, analysts also store and maintain the information in geographic databases.
-After collecting the data, the analysis begins.
-GIS analysts do data editing, create spatial models, and create map layouts.
-There is a technical workflow that they follow to eventually create the maps seen on Zillow, COVID Dashboards, and your City’s Zoning maps.
-In addition to the map, final products can be tables, stats, and reports that their stakeholders need.
+As analysts collect large amounts of GIS data, they also store and maintain the information in geographic databases.
+After collecting the relevant data, analysis begins.
+GIS analysts edit data, create spatial models, and produce map layouts.
+There is a technical workflow that they follow to eventually generate the maps seen on websites like Zillow, FireAid, and your City’s Zoning maps.
+In addition to maps, final products can be tables, stats, and reports that their stakeholders rely on to make decisions.

-People skills are also necessary as they present and interact with endusers include taking map requests and further educating them about GIS.
-Collaborating within teams and sharing important information is often a common occurrence when dealing with huge projects.
-They also travel to GIS conferences to network and present their projects.
-The largest GIS conference, created by Esri, in located in San Diego every year and continues to evolve as GIS technology grows.
+People skills are also crucial to success.
+As analysts present findings and interact with end users, they may also have to take map requests and further educate them about GIS.
+Collaborating within teams and sharing important information is often a common occurrence when dealing with big projects.
+Analysts also travel to GIS conferences to network and present their projects.
+The largest GIS conference, the Esri User Conference, is located in San Diego every year and continues to evolve as GIS technology grows.
+They hosted over 21 thousand attendees in 2024, and only look to go bigger in 2025.

 GIS analyst average salary

 As one of the quickest growing tech sectors, companies have been finding a shortfall in talent.
-The average GIS analyst salary is $72,444 as of 2021.
-But if you are able to focus on the higher level roles that work on application development or cloud architecture, you could be in the top 2% earning in the range of $116,000 – $124,500.
+The average GIS analyst salary is $75,010 as of 2025.
+But if you are able to focus on the higher level roles that work on application development or cloud architecture, you could be in the top 2% of workers, earning in the range of $116,000 – $124,500.
 GIS analysts are needed in every city, state, and federal agency.
-The top cities that pay the highest for GIS are San Mateo, CA and Richmond, CA. Here is some salary data for some others.
+The top cities that pay the highest for GIS professionals are Nome, AK and Cupertino, CA. Here is the general spread for GIS analyst salaries:

-GIS analysts that come from geography degree programs will be equipped with geographic knowledge, but the GIS job market is open to students of different disciplines who want to use these tools with their data.
+GIS analysts that come from geography degree programs will be equipped with geographic knowledge.
+But the GIS job market is open to students of all different disciplines that want to use GIS tools with their data.
 Learning ArcGIS is an important first step in launching yourself into the market.
-ArcGIS software is made by Esri and is essential for GIS novices since it is used by the majority of organizations around the world.
-Enrolling in a university geography program is a common path to learning the GIS discipline.
-But if you want a shortcut, you might want to just learn applied GIS courses within an online GIS Certificate instead.
-Certificates allow you to learn ArcGIS via short courses in areas like:
+ArcGIS software is made by Esri and is essential for GIS novices, since it is used by the majority of organizations around the world.
+Enrolling in a university’s geography program is the common path to learning the GIS discipline.
+But if you want to learn faster and more efficiently, you might want to learn applied GIS courses through an online GIS Certificate instead!
+Certificates allow you to learn ArcGIS via shorter, specified courses in areas like:

 Similar Posts